F2/F2s-sourcemod-plugins/logs-spec.md

 The following properties are optional: `airshot`, `height`
 These are only logged if the healing was caused by an airshot (e.g. crusader's crossbow).

+Note, a healer is not necessarily medic.
+For example, an engineer can heal with a dispenser.

 ## Spawning